vipersfly23/Lab1_HH/README.md

 - Testing
   Results were great.
 The result matched the truth table, and worked according to the schematics.
 Simulation worked was a success and the implementation of the program ran smoothly with the exception of the debugging previosly mentioned.
 The programed implemented the 2's complement of a 3-bit binary number using a structural type implementation.
 The program worked, and was checked off by the instructor.

--Final Schematic
+- Final Schematic
   Looks exactly like the schematic previously provided.

 ##In-Lab 8-bit

--Debugging
+- Debugging
   Learning how to use STD_LOGIC_VECTOR was the hardest pseudo debugging.
 After learning how to use it, it took one line of coding and the program worked perfectly.

--Testing
+- Testing
   Compared it to the 2's complement of various 8-bit numbers and every single one was correct.
 No simulation was conducted because a truthtable wasn't required for the implementation, since a structural coding was used.
 The inverse of the 8-bit was taken, and 1 was added to the number.
 The fundamental arithmitic of 2's complement was applied.
 The result worked, and was verified by the instructor to ensure functionality of the program.

--Final Schematic
+- Final Schematic
   No schematic required

 ##Other requirements